SakurabaKiyoka/Linux-Network-ASN-Firewall/README.md

 ---

-ASN number based Linux system IP block tools.
+AS number based Linux system IP block tools.

 Requirement: Linux(with iptables, IPset)

-This script was tested in Debian 10.
+This script was tested in Debian 10 and 11.
 Others system might be work but I can't ensure it will be work properly.
 Please test before use.

 # Summary

-It can block by ASN number.
+It can block by AS number.
 Just like CloudFlare's firewall do.
-Now you can block by ASN number without CloudFlare's firewall.
+Now you can block by AS number without CloudFlare's firewall.

 # Usage

-Just edit the script, One ASN number per line in script's asnlist variable.
+Just edit the script, One AS number per line in script's asnlist variable.

 Command args:
 - [-d] number. delete some ASN which you have already blocked by this script.
 Just input number.
 Example: AS 12345, just input 12345 here.
 (Temporary,For permanently please remove the ASN number from the script.)
 - [--delall] remove all rules.
 - [-a] number. add some ASN which you want block.
-(Temporary,For permanently please input the ASN number into the script.)
+(Temporary,For permanently please input the AS number into the script.)

 ## Nginx Version